Eurydia/cleanpedia-production/src/site/notes/PDT P 03 Integer Type.md

 Integers are represented using 32 bits or 64 bits values.

-For built-in functions on integer type, see [[Appendix A/StdInt\|StdInt]] module for additional information.
+For built-in functions and operations on integer type, see [[Appendix A/StdInt\|StdInt]] module for additional information.

 ## Integer Type Declaration